umccr/MAF-summary/README.md

 >This will create merged ***/data/icgc.simple_somatic_mutation.merged.maf*** file with mutation data from the individual ***/data/simple_somatic_mutation.open.PACA-AU.maf*** and ***/data/simple_somatic_mutation.open.PACA-CA.maf*** files.

-NOTE: If no output file name is specified the output will be saved as *merged.maf*.
+NOTE: If no output file name is specified the output will be saved as *merged.maf* in the directory with MAF files to be merged.

 <br>